curiousmickey/codepath-todo/README.md

 # codepath-todo by naveenkollipara (naveengrad@gmail.com ~ Sr eCommerce Developer at Macys Inc ~ 949-573-6567)
 My first android app developed for CodePath assignment

-This is an Android demo application for adding, deleting, updating and displaying Todo items.
+This is a demo application for adding, deleting, updating and displaying Todo items using SQLite and File persistence
 minSDKVersion: API 16

-Time spent: 50 hours spent in total
+Demo GIFs are included for both SQLite and File persistence Time spent: 50 hours spent in total

 Completed user stories: